sp4cerat/Fast-Quadric-Mesh-Simplification/README.md

 **Obj File Limitations** The Obj file may only have one group or object.
 Its a very simple reader/writer, so dont try to use multiple objects in one file

 License : MIT

+Please dont forget to cite this page if you use my code!